DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

 coreutils
    /usr/ports/sysutils/coreutils

-For compiling and using the Intel® DPDK with gcc, it too must be installed from the ports collection:
+For compiling and using the DPDK with gcc, it too must be installed from the ports collection:

 gcc: version 4.8 is recommended